 Her students began writing letters of love and encouragement.
 Check out what they had to say.

-Dear Puerto Rican friends,
+Dear Puerto Rican friends (*translated from Spanish),

 Hi, my name is Justin and I live in Indiana.
 Do you want to know how I know how to speak Spanish?
 It’s because my teacher is Puerto Rican and she’s teaching me Puerto Rican Spanish.
 I’m writing this letter because I know that you guys are passing through a tough time and I want to send you strength.
 I don’t know you, but I know that you’re great and I wrote a song for you and your family.
 It’s like Despacito, but different and I’m going to send it with this paper.
 If you know my teacher, Militza Mendoza, she’s the best in the world and she’s Puerto Rican.
 She says that we should write letters so that kids who are feeling sad know that God is with them.